therealPatrick/vue_gamer/README.md

 # vue_gamer

-just open the the index.html and enjoy :)
+just open the index.html and enjoy :)